rbhatia1997/CityOfHopeIoTResearch/RESTful.md

 # RESTful API

 An API is the tool that makes a website's data digestible for a computer.
 Through it, a computer can view and edit data just like a person can via loading pages/submitting forms.
 A well-designed format is dictated by what makes the information the easiest for the intended audience to understand.
 The most common formats found in APIs are JSON and XML.
-Referencing [here](https://restful.io/an-introduction-to-api-s-cee90581ca1b).
-To be continued :).
+The rest of this intorduction will be referencing the following [link](https://restful.io/an-introduction-to-api-s-cee90581ca1b).

+Systems that use APIs or connectusing them are considered **integrated**.
+The server will host the API whereas the client can manipulate and use the API.
+As mentioned previously, the HTTP protocol uses a request-response cycle.
+A valid request has four things:

+* URL (Uniform Resource Locator) or URI (Uniform Resource Identifier)
+* Method
+* List of Headers
+* Body

+Previously, we discussed methods or HTTP requests, of which the most common are GET, POST,PUT, and DELETE.
+Headers provide meta-information on a request and the body is the data that a client wants to send a server, which responds with a status code that informs the progress of the request.
+This is explained in more detail in the previous sections.

+## JSON & XML

+A well-designed format is dictated by what information is the easiest for people to understand.
+The most used formats in APIs are JSON and XML.

+JSON consists of two pieces that are important: ```key``` and ```value```.
+On the other hand, XML consists of a few building blocks, of which the main block is called a node.
+The name of the node tells us the attribute of the order; the data inside is the details.
+Let's show what each looks like.

+* JSON looks like: ```{"Key": "TheValue"}```
+* XML looks like: ```<key>TheValue</key>```

+So tying things together.
+We use headers in our request to tell a server what type of information we're sending it and what we expect back.
+In the header called ```content-type```, we are saying what format our data is in.
+The ```accept``` header tells the server what data-format it can accept.
+So it would look like the following if our server and front-end application (client) wanted to send JSON information:

+* Accept: "application/json"
+* Content-Type: "application/json"

+## Authentication